kartoza/docker-geoserver/README.md

 * The image has environment variables that allow users to configure GeoServer based on [running-in-production](https://docs.geoserver.org/latest/en/user/production/index.html)
 * The image uses [kartoza/postgis](https://github.com/kartoza/docker-postgis/) as a database backend.
-You can use any other PostgreSQL image out there but make sure you adjust the environment variables accordingly.
+You can use any other PostgreSQL image but adjust the environment variables accordingly.

 ## Getting the image